 Want to have a better sense of when to expect a heart-opening sermon or the awesome shofar blasting?
 Here’s a little road map to the holidays at Dor Hadash.

-- Erev Rosh Hashanah — Sunday evening, September 13, 7:00 pm.
-Jump into the High Holy Days with a (truly) short and meaningful service followed by great treats baked by some of the best chefs in San Diego.
+- Erev Rosh Hashanah — Sunday evening, September 29, 7:00 pm.
+Jump into the High Holy Days with a short and meaningful service followed by great treats baked by some of the best chefs in San Diego.

-- Tashlih — Monday, September 14, 4:30 pm at Playa Pacifica in Mission Bay Park.
-Bring your bread crumbs for the seaside service we share with Congregation Ohr Shalom.
+- Tashlih — Monday, September 30, 5:00 pm at Playa Pacifica in Mission Bay Park.
+Bring your bread crumbs for the seaside service we share with Ohr Shalom Synagogue.
 It’s a ritual “casting away” of our missteps, mistakes and bad patterns—all the things we don’t want to bring with us into the New Year.

-- Rosh Hashanah Day 2 – Tuesday, September 15, 9:30 am.
-Text study with Rabbi Yael.
+- Rosh Hashanah Day 2 – Tuesday, October 1, 9:30 am.
+Book discussion with Rabbi Yael.
 Two hours of in depth, tangent taking, movie referencing, yet no experience necessary except an open mind.
 This year we will discuss Rabbi Edward Feinstein's The Chutzpah Imperative: Empowering Today's Jews For a Live That Matters.
 We will meed upstairs in the library.

-- Yom Kippur morning service — Wednesday, September 23, 9:30 am.
+- Yom Kippur morning service — Wednesday, October 9, 9:30 am.
 Join us for an uplifting spiritual punch-in-the gut and make a day out of it.
 There will be lots of soul searching, learning, and singing.
 The children will have their family service outside and programming upstairs.

-- Minhah / Yizkor service — Wednesday, September 23, 4:30 pm.
-We will start with a study of Nitzavim, Deuteronomy 29:9–30:20.
+- Minhah / Yizkor / Martyrology service — Wednesday, October 9, 4:30 pm.
+We will start with a study of the Book of Jonah.
 Immediately following will be our beautiful memorial service, honoring the people we love who have died.

-- Break-Fast — Join us right afterwards for a delicious meal, savoring it all together.
+- Neilah Nosh — Join us right afterwards for light refreshments for break-the-fast.